 Fort Sumter National Historic Park is a testimony of the first battle of the American Civil War, where bombardments and fierce battles took place, including the surrender and occupation of the fort by Confederates for numerous years.

-It was named after Thomas Sumter, a Revolutionary War general, and was built to develop America’s coastal defense system.
+It was named after Thomas Sumter, a Revolutionary War General, and was built to develop America’s coastal defense system.

 You can take a short ferry ride to the fort and listen in on the park ranger’s narration of the historical significance of the fortified island.